Powerlearnproject/se-day1-assignment-Heartyhealth/README.md

 Agile Methodologies.
 protization of task and regular reassesement of project.
 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
+Unit Testing verifies individual components, catching bugs early.
+Integration Testing checks how different modules work together, ensuring seamless interactions.
+System Testing evaluates the entire system against requirements, testing both functional and non-functional aspects in a production-like environment.
+Acceptance Testing is the final validation, conducted by end-users to ensure the software meets business needs and is ready for deployment.

+These testing types are critical in software quality assurance, helping to identify and fix issues at various stages, thus ensuring the software is reliable, meets requirements, and delivers a high-quality user experience

 #Part 2: Introduction to AI and Prompt Engineering